 I now live in a completely different kind of community from the one in which I grew up, so out of curiosity, a few years ago I ran an (uncontrolled) experiment.
 While shopping and running errands during the two weeks leading up to Christmas, I recorded what people "wished" me.
 I didn't track what they said when I spoke first (because people often respond by repeating whatever phrase they hear), only what they said when they spoke first.
 I expected to find that in my current community, I would hear "Merry Christmas" most of the time.
 On the flip side, I expected to find that once I arrived in my hometown, I would hear "Happy Holidays" - or a wide variety of holiday wishes - most of the time.

-Imagine my surprise when here in Texas I heard "Merry Christmas" six times and "Happy Holidays" six times.
-I was even more surprised when in Wisconsin I heard "Merry Christmas" seven times and "Happy Holidays" five times.
+Imagine my surprise when here in Texas I heard "Merry Christmas" and "Happy Holidays" an equivalent number of times.
+I was even more surprised when in Wisconsin I heard the two phrases almost an equivalent number of times again.

 Tom would have me review my methods, analyze my data using formulas and equations, and submit my results to you in the form of a journal article, formal paper, and presentation, but there's a reason he's a professor and I'm not.
 I don't care to do any of that; I don't really even want to think about my incorrect predictions.

 I do, however, want to focus on how wonderful it felt to be wished anything at all.
 I celebrate Christmas, but would never take offense if someone wished me Happy Hanukkah or Happy Kwanza or even just Happy Winter.
 I would never complain about someone wishing me happiness, in any way, shape, or form.